foliovision/businesspress/readme.txt

 == Installation ==

-Once the plugin is installed, only admin users who have email on the same address as the General Settings -> Email Address are allowed to change the settings (allow installing plugins etc.).

-If you are maintaining the site for your client and you need to move this permission to you, create the wp-content/businesspress-domain.php file and enter your domain into it:

-<?php // my-domain.com
+Once the plugin is installed, you will be prompted to configure it, otherwise it won't do anything.

+Simply click the notice or go to Settings -> BusinessPress.
+There you will be allowed to lock down the admin privileges to your own email address or your email domain (in case you want to keep admin access for your entire company).

+From that point forward, you will have to elevated admin privileges over the website.

 == Changelog ==

+= 0.5 =

+* Reworking the activation.

 = 0.4.9 =